Literary Journalism 2023

 How to Apply

-Applicants are usually accomplished journalists and writers who have been published in national or international magazines, newspapers, anthologies, or literary journals.
+Applicants are usually accomplished, professional journalists and writers who have been published in national or international magazines, newspapers, anthologies, or literary journals.
 However, writers with less experience have also been accepted to the program based on merit, the proposed project and writing skill.

 All programs, faculty, dates, fees, and offers of financial assistance are subject to change.
 Program fee is subject to applicable taxes.
 Non-refundable fees and deposits will be retained upon cancellation.
-Any other fees are refunded at the discretion of The Banff Centre.
+Any other fees are refunded at the discretion of the Banff Centre.
+The application deadline is 11:59 p.m.
+MDT.

 Contact the Registrar